matplotlib/matplotlib/doc/devel/contributing.rst

 than the ``**kwargs`` idiom.

 In some cases, you may want to consume some keys in the local function, and let others pass through.
-Instead of poping arguments to use off ``**kwargs``, specify them as keyword-only arguments to the local function.
+Instead of popping arguments to use off ``**kwargs``, specify them as keyword-only arguments to the local function.
 This makes it obvious at a glance which arguments will be consumed in the function.
 For example, in